 Study your family’s medical history.

-If a male family member, such as a father or brother) has prostate cancer, you are at higher risk of developing the cancer.
+If a male family member, such as a father or brother) has prostate cancer, you are at a higher risk of developing cancer.
 In fact, the risk is more than doubled!
 Inform your doctor if your family has a history of prostate cancer so that the two of you can work together to develop an appropriate prevention plan.

 Men are at higher risk for prostate cancer if the history of the cancer is owned by a brother rather than a father.
 In addition, the risk of prostate cancer is also higher in men who have many family members affected by prostate cancer, especially if family members are diagnosed at a younger age (before 40 years).

 Have your doctor examine you with a BRCA1 or BRCA2 gene mutation detection test.
 The existence of these gene mutations increases the risk of prostate cancer

 Symptoms of prostate disorders include erectile dysfunction, urine mixed with blood, pain during urination or sexual intercourse, hip or lower back pain, and always feel like urinating.

 However, prostate cancer often does not cause any symptoms, at least until it has spread to other parts of the body, such as bones.